ApeWorX/ape/docs/userguides/accounts.md

 When Ape creates the keyfile, either from import or account-generation (described below!), it prompts you for a passphrase to use for encrypting the keyfile, similarly to how you would use a password in browser-based wallets.
 The keyfile stores the private key in an encrypted-at-rest state, which maximizes security of the locally-stored key material.

-The `ape-accounts` plugin lets you use keyfile-based account to sign messages and transactions.
+The `ape-accounts` core plugin lets you use keyfile-based account to sign messages and transactions.
 When signing a message or transaction using an account from `ape-accounts`, you will be prompted to enter the passphrase you specified when importing or generating that account.

 All the available CLI commands for this account's plugin can be found [here](../commands/accounts.html).

+#### Generating New Accounts

-For example, you can [generate](../commands/accounts.html#accounts-generate) an account:
+You can [generate](../commands/accounts.html#accounts-generate) an account:

 ```bash
 ape accounts generate <ALIAS>